CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ## Planning for Special player moments

-I want you to think about how you can encorporate each players' backstory into the campaign for some special player moments.
-Every character should have one moment, one pportunity in the story that's specific to their character.
+I want you to think about how you can incorporate each players' backstory into the campaign for some special player moments.
+Every character should have one moment, one opportunity in the story that's specific to their character.
 If there is an important NPC in their past (you could add them in) or important item, bring it on in.
 Get creative and plan to give each of your players one big moment!

 ## Prologue Roleplay (No dice just yet)